SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 ## 1: Authentication
-* The goal of this function is to prove that the user has ownership over the presented public Ethereum address.
+* The goal of this function is to prove that the user has ownership over the presented Decentralized Identifier (DID).
 * This is done through a cryptographic challenge-response protocol as detailed below.